MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capability.md

 To enable the email capability with enhanced editor feature, follow these steps.

-1. Sign in into the [Power Apps portals admin center](/power-apps/maker/portals/admin/admin-overview#open-power-apps-portals-admin-center) for your enviroment.
+1. Sign in into the [Power Apps portals admin center](/power-apps/maker/portals/admin/admin-overview#open-power-apps-portals-admin-center) for your environment.
 1. Go to **Solutions \> Default Solution**.
 Ensure that **Solution preview on** is turned on.
 1. Under **Default Solution**, navigate to the **Show Email Preview** setting.
 1. Ensure that the **Default value** option set to **Yes**.